Economics Terms A-Z

 Starts 1 Sep at Ecole Polytechnique in Palaiseau, France- PhD Program

-Starts 1 Oct at Berlin School of Economics in Berlin, GermanyThe applied branch of econometrics, meanwhile, uses data to describe and predict economic phenomena.
+Starts 1 Oct at Ruhr Graduate School in Economics (RGS Econ) in Dortmund, GermanyThe applied branch of econometrics, meanwhile, uses data to describe and predict economic phenomena.
 An example: a bank might rely on a model using customer characteristics to predict how many customers will default on their debt.
 Such models are used widely in the credit industry.

 To illustrate further, an econometrician can build this model using explanatory variables like age, debt to income ratio, credit rating, and employment status in a regression.
 Once the model is estimated, they can use statistical tests to learn about the relationships among these variables.
 For example, economic theory tells us that we expect rates of default to decrease if someone has a better credit rating.
 Through a hypothesis test, the econometrician can confirm if the data supports that theory or not.